ucsils/primo_snippets/ucla/hathitrust.md

 ## Testing

-Search for monographics published in the U.S. before 1926, which I think is the current public domain cutoff.
+Search for monographs published in the U.S. before 1926, which I think is the current public domain cutoff.
 Not all will be available from HathiTrust, so search for titles in your catalog which you know are held by HT.

 ## Credits